Copied to clipboard

 Architecture

-tapes consists of two main components:
+tapes consists of three main components:

 Proxy Server Intercepts LLM requests, forwards to upstream provider, and stores conversation turns in the Merkle DAG